Robinhood UK FAQ | Robinhood

 Traditionally, the markets are open from 9:30 AM-4 PM US Eastern time (ET) during regular business days (Monday-Friday, except holidays).
 But with extended-hours trading and the Robinhood 24 Hour Market, you can execute trades from 8 PM ET Sunday until 8 PM ET Friday, with some restrictions.
 Orders placed outside these hours will be queued to process when the market opens on the next trading day.

-Check out Extended-hours trading and Robinhood 24 Hour Market for more details about how you can trade during regular, extended, and overnight market hours.
+Check out Extended-hours trading and Robinhood 24 Hour Market for more details about how you can trade during regular, extended, and overnight market hours and the potential risks involved.

 Keep in mind

-Our app will show you the equivalent Greenwich Mean Time (GMT) or British Summer Time (BST) that matches up with the US Eastern times for trading hours.
-For example, 9:30 AM ET is 5 hours behind GMT and BST, so it'll be 2:30 PM GMT or BST.
+Our app will show you the equivalent British Summer Time (BST) that matches up with the US Eastern times for trading hours.
+For example, 9:30 AM ET is 5 hours behind GMT and 4 hours behind BST, so the time displayed will either be 2:30 PM GMT or 1:30 PM BST.

-Robinhood UK is a subsidiary of Robinhood Markets, which has a number of revenue streams that allow it to offer a range of financial products and services at a low cost, including commission-free trading in US stocks.
-For more details, review How Robinhood makes money?
+Robinhood UK is a subsidiary of Robinhood Markets, Inc., which has a number of subsidiaries with revenue streams that allow it to offer a range of financial products and services at a low cost, including commission-free trading in US stocks (contract fees apply when trading options and futures).
+For more details, review How we make money.

 Was this article helpful?